failon77/ip.py/README.md

 # ip.py
-Find out the address of any website, by placing the website link
+Using python language, Find out the address of any website, by placing the website link.